Ready to find the perfect college degree?

 Elementary and secondary schools (local, private, and state): $76,560

 Occupational therapists work full-time and earn full-time wages.
 Often, specifically for those working in hospitals, extended hours may be required.
-Occupational therapists employed by hospitals may work nights and weekends, as needed, to accommodate patient and physician schedules.
+Occupational therapists in hospitals may work nights and weekends, as needed, to accommodate patient and physician schedules.

 Certain factors, such as geographic location, specialized training, and experience, impact earnings.
 Typically, an individual with higher levels of education, training, and experience earns better wages than someone working in an entry-level position.
-This is as true of occupational therapy as it is of any other profession.
 However, geographic locations can also impact earnings for separate individuals working in the same role and industry.

 Metropolitan areas pay better than nonmetropolitan areas.
 In The Villages, Florida, an occupational therapist earns an annual mean wage of $115,920, while in the nonmetropolitan area of North Texas, the median annual wage is $108,290.
-Other top-paying metro areas for occupational therapists include Las Vegas, Nevada; Modesto, California; Vallejo, California; and San Jose, Sunnyvale, and Santa Clara, California.
-High-paying nonmetro areas, in addition to North Texas, include Southwestern Virginia, Southern Arkansas, Eastern Ohio, and Northeastern Oklahoma.
+Other top-paying metro areas for occupational therapists include:

 Job Outlook for Occupational Therapists

-The Occupational Outlook Handbook published by the Bureau of Labor Statistics (BLS), reports a favorable job outlook over the next eight years for occupational therapists.
+The Occupational Outlook Handbook published by BLS reports a favorable job outlook over the next eight years for occupational therapists.
 In fact, BLS states that employment of occupational therapists is projected to grow 16 percent, much faster than the average for all other occupations.
 So, why the favorable job growth?

 The need for occupational therapists comes from an aging baby-boom population.
-As the generation ages and individuals live a longer, healthier, and more active life, occupational therapists will be needed to help senior citizens maintain their independence.
+The generation is aging and individuals live a longer, healthier, and more active life.
+Occupational therapists will be needed to help senior citizens maintain their independence.
 While working with senior citizens, occupational therapists will help strategize how to implement home modifications that will make daily activities easier and more efficient.